 When Claire Cafaro set an appointment at her primary care office, it was for a cold.

-Thankfully, this was back in January, before cases of COVID-19 arrived in Colorado.
+Thankfully, this was in January 2020, before cases of COVID-19 began surging in Colorado.
 So, Cafaro wasn’t worried about the new coronavirus.
 But the now 87-year-old had been “dragging” more than normal and figured some antibiotics might do the trick.